thirstycode/Raspi-output-catcher/README.md

 -	11:03:09 PM 29 01 --> total users followed from pure.python - 0
 -	10:52:12 PM 29 01 --> Total followers count - 276.0k
 -	10:30:20 PM 29 01 --> some error with posting having username realshrutihaasan
--	10:30:12 PM 29 01 --> some error with posting having username kriti.sanon143
--	10:29:54 PM 29 01 --> some error with posting having username shraddha.kapoor.sweet
+-	10:30:12 PM 29 01 --> some error with posting having username kriti.sa-	10:29-	10:29:54 PM 29 01 --> some error with posting having username shraddha.kapoor.sweet
 -	10:29:19 PM 29 01 --> some error with posting having username tamannaah.143
 -	10:29:16 PM 29 01 --> some error with posting having username angelinajolie143
 -	10:28:54 PM 29 01 --> some error with posting having username manushi.chillar.insta